The horrifying true story behind ITV’s Until I Kill You

 ITV’s new drama Until I Kill You tells the true story of nurse Delia Balmer’s shocking ordeal of realising her boyfriend of three years was a serial killer.

-The series, based on Balmer’s 2017 memoir Living with a Serial Killer, stars Motherland ‘s Anna Maxwell Martin as Balmer andVigil actor Shaun Evans and serial killer John Sweeney.
-It depicts the beginning of the pair’s relationship, the moments she tried to leave him, up until when Sweeney attacked her using an axe.
+The series, based on Balmer’s 2017 memoir Living with a Serial Killer, stars Motherland ‘s Anna Maxwell Martin as Balmer andVigil actor Shaun Evans as serial killer John Sweeney.
+It depicts everything from the beginning of the pair’s relationship to all the moments Balmer tried to leave Sweeney, up until when he attacked her using an axe.

-Balmer and Sweeney met in a pub in Camden, London, in 1991 and instantly got along when they learnt of each other’s love for travelling.
+Balmer and Sweeney met in a pub in London’s Camden in 1991 and instantly got along when they learnt of each other’s love for travelling.
 Sweeney told Balmer he worked on construction sites in Germany and travelled frequently.

 When their relationship began, Sweeney called Balmer regularly; he would gift her flowers and shower her with affection.
 Balmer later realised that these attempts at showing love were manipulative as he gradually became more controlling and physically abusive as time went on.